-Authorized by Congress in May 1892, Fort William Henry Harrison was established as part of a greater consolidation program to close a number of smaller installations which would be replaced by just a few larger posts where troops would be concentrated.
+Authorized by Congress in May 1892, Fort William Henry Harrison was established as part of a greater consolidation program to close several smaller installations, which would be replaced by just a few larger posts where troops would be concentrated.

 It was first called Fort Harrison after the sitting President Benjamin Harrison.
 It was garrisoned with troops from Fort Assinniboine in September 1895.
-Some years later in 1906, the name was changed to Fort William Henry Harrison because it was discovered that there had already been an Army fort named for Benjamin Harrison in Indianapolis, Indiana.
-The second name honored William Henry Harrison who was a soldier, governor, and Congressman who served just one month as President of the United States in 1841 before succumbing to pneumonia.
+Some years later, in 1906, the name was changed to Fort William Henry Harrison because it was discovered that there had already been an Army fort named for Benjamin Harrison in Indianapolis, Indiana.
+The second name honored William Henry Harrison, a soldier, governor, and Congressman who served just one month as President of the United States in 1841 before succumbing to pneumonia.

 Today the site continues to house the Montana National Guard, U.S. Army Reserve, and U.S. Navy Reserve, as well as a growing Veterans Administration facility.
-Some of the fort’s original buildings including Officer’s Quarters, barracks, and the parade ground are located toward the back o the compound.
-There is a museum on the site but is only open 1-2 days per week.
-The post is located on the west side of Helena, Montana off of Hwy 12.
+Some of the fort’s original buildings, including Officer’s Quarters, barracks, and the parade ground, are located toward the back o the compound.
+There is a museum on the site but it is only open 1-2 days per week.
+The post is located on the west side of Helena, Montana, off of Hwy 12.

 By Kathy Alexander/Legends of America, updated February 2022.